-Office: OHE 430M On Campus Phone: 213-740-0496 Or use home office: 310-406-8068 Cell Phone: 310-863-8710 Email: jerry.lockenour@verizon.net
+Office: OHE 430M On Campus Phone: 213-740-0496 Or use home office: 310-406-8068 Cell Phone: 310-863-8710 Email: jerry.lockenour@verizon.net Email: jerry.lockenour@usc.edu

-Email: jerry.lockenour@usc.edu

-Course Sections: 28955D

-Course Unit: 3 Units

-Prerequisite: Students will be screened by the faculty for admission to the class:

-• Students will submit an "AME 599 D-Clearance Request Form" for consideration-form & instructions will be sent out with the registration e-mail.
-Or see Samantha Graves, RRB 101, (213) 740-1735, smgraves@usc.edu

-- Students will be selected based on strength in the following areas: - AME441 Senior Project, or equivalent - AME481 Design, or equivalent - Student interest in overall air vehicle design

-These are not perquisites or requirements, but admission will be based upon the sum-total of each student's background in these areas.

-Class Hours:

-Industry Panel Discussion Days-on these 3 days only the class will meet with the industry panel from 10:00 am to 3:00 pm.

-Panel #1-High Speed Flight

-Panel #2-Hybrid Airship Design

-Panel #3-Next Gen Subsonic Commercial Transports

-Friday, 25 Jan

-Friday, 1 Mar

-Friday, 5 April

-The first class of the semester (Jan 18th) and on the weeks following each panel discussion the class will meet from 1:00 to 3:00 pm.

-Class Location: Panel Discussions: EEB 248

-Regular class meetings: RRB 2nd floor, Laufer Library

-Office Hours: Tuesday: 2:00 pm to 5:00 pm

-Thursday: 1:00 pm to 2:00 pm Friday: 10:00 am to 1:00 pm

-Meetings with students may be held in on-campus office
+Course Sections: 28955D Course Unit: 3 Units Prerequisite: This class is open to all graduate students with a strong interest in the aerospace industry.
+These are not perquisites or requirements, but it is recommended that the student's have a strong background in the following areas: AME441 Senior Project, or equivalent AME481 Design, or equivalent Student interest in overall air vehicle design ٠ Class Hours: Industry Panel Discussion Days-on 3 days during the semester the class will meet with an industry panel from 10:00 am to 3:00 pm.
+Panel #1-High Speed Flight Friday, 6 Sept • Panel #2-Hybrid Airship Design Friday, 11 Oct Panel #3-Next Gen Subsonic Commercial Transports Friday, 8 Nov The first class of the semester (Aug 30^{th}) and on the weeks following each panel discussion the class will meet from 1:00 to 3:00 pm.
+Class Location: Panel Discussions: EEB 248 Regular class meetings: RRB 2nd floor, Laufer Library Office Hours: Tuesday: 2:00 pm to 5:00 pm Thursday: 1:00 pm to 2:00 pm 10:00 am to 1:00 pm Friday: Meetings with students may be held in on-campus office

-• Students my drop by during posted office hours for informal visits; however, significant meetings/discussions should be arranged in advance and appointment times set by phone or email.
+• Students my drop by during posted office hours for informal visits; however, significant meetings/discussions should be arranged in advance and appointment times set by phone or e-mail.